Biography of Sven Koenig

 (Franklin D. Roosevelt)

-Sven is interested in intelligent systems that have to operate in large, nondeterministic, nonstationary or only partially known domains.
-Most of his research centers around techniques for decision making (planning and learning) that enable single situated agents (such as robots or decision-support systems) and teams of agents to act intelligently in their environments and exhibit goal-directed behavior in real-time, even if they have only incomplete knowledge of their environment, imperfect abilities to manipulate it, limited or noisy perception or insufficient reasoning speed.
+Sven is interested in intelligent systems that operate in large, nondeterministic, nonstationary or only partially known domains.
+Most of his research centers around techniques for decision making (planning and learning) that enable single situated agents (such as robots or decision-support systems) and teams of agents to act intelligently in their environments and exhibit goal-directed behavior in real-time, even if they have only incomplete knowledge of their environments, imperfect abilities to manipulate them, limited or noisy perception or insufficient reasoning speed.
 He believes that finding good solutions to these problems requires approaches that cut across many different fields and, consequently, his research draws on areas such as artificial intelligence, decision theory, and operations research.
-Applications of his research include planetary exploration, supply-chain management, medicine, crisis management (such as oil-spill containment), robotics and real-time games (entertainment, serious games, training and simulation).
+Applications of his research include robotics and video games as well as transportation, planetary exploration, supply-chain management, and crisis management (such as oil-spill containment).

 In his spare time, Sven used to care for more than fifty newts from all over the world.
 He is also